ITR Season 2025 Banner

 Here are some of the benefits of investing in regular mutual funds:

-In case you do not possess enough awareness about the world of finance and investments, you can consider investing in mutual funds through an MFD (mutual fund distributor).
-A well-experienced and informed MFD can help you understand mutual funds thoroughly and various other valuable insights associated with them.
+If you are not sufficiently knowledgeable about finance and investments, you can consider investing in mutual funds through an MFD (mutual fund distributor).
+A well-experienced and informed MFD can help you understand mutual funds thoroughly and provide valuable insights.

-Usually, when you are investing through an Investment advisor or an MFD, they usually ask you regarding your financial goals.
+Usually, when investing through an Investment advisor or an MFD, they ask you about your financial goals.
 Accordingly, they will suggest a suitable mutual fund scheme based on your goals, risk appetite and other factors.

-If you are investing in a direct plan, you need to log into your account and track your investment on your own.
+If you are investing in a direct plan, log into your account and track your investment.
 In the case of a regular fund, your investment advisor or MFD will review your portfolio on your behalf and suggest changes if needed.

 Direct vs Regular Mutual Fund - Which one is Better?

-Any mutual fund scheme allows investors to invest in two types of plans namely: Direct and Regular.
-If you have a basic idea of mutual funds and how they work, you can conduct research online regarding various aspects of mutual funds and make your own decision according to your goals and risk appetite.
+Any mutual fund scheme allows investors to invest in Direct and Regular plans.
+If you have a basic idea of mutual funds and how they work, you can research various aspects and decide according to your goals and risk appetite.

-In such a scenario, direct investment can be the best option for you as it removes the complexity of dealing with an intermediary.
-Moreover, you can directly start investing and monitor your portfolio of your own.
+In such a scenario, direct investment can be your best option as it removes the complexity of dealing with an intermediary.
+Moreover, you can directly start investing and monitor your portfolio.

-If you are not very aware of mutual fund investment options and do not have a eagle's eye for market, then don't hesitate getting the help of an intermediary.
-According to AMFI data, 55% investment still comes through regular plan.
+If you are unaware of mutual fund investment options and do not have an eagle's eye for the market, don't hesitate to get an intermediary's help.
+AMFI data shows 55% of investments still come through the regular plan.
 An intermediary can be a mutual fund distributor, investment advisor or your bank's relationship manager.
-A well-informed intermediary can help you to plan your finances accordingly and help you to make an informed decision.
+A well-informed intermediary can help you plan your finances accordingly and help you make an informed decision.

 Conclusion

-Hopefully, by now you have got some clarity on direct vs regular mutual funds.
+By now, you will have some clarity on direct vs. regular mutual funds.
 As there is no commission associated with it, investing in a direct fund is quite lucrative and helps you to maximise your mutual fund gains.
 However, if you do not have adequate knowledge of mutual funds, you can consider investing in a regular plan through an intermediary.

-Be it a direct plan or a regular one, mutual fund investment carries a moderate to very high risk associated with it, hence try to stay informed and updated about the current market scenario.
+Whether a direct plan or a regular one, mutual fund investment carries a moderate to very high risk.
+Hence, stay informed and updated about the current market scenario.

 Also Read About: